 - Supports both Alexa and Google Assistant

 The headline feature of the One is support for Amazon Alexa and Google Assistant.
 Essentially, you can treat this device as an Amazon Echo/Google Home speaker, albeit one with serious audio components.

 Alexa can do everything she can do on Amazon’s official Echo devices on the Sonos One.
 She can set alarms, adjust your thermostat, turn your lights off and on, tell you bad jokes and play music, of course.

 The Sonos One works with all the key streaming services that Sonos already supports, such as Spotify, Tidal, Pandora, TuneIn Radio and Amazon Music.
-Load them manually with the Sonos app, and then Alexa will be able to control all of those services with basic commands, such as pausing and skipping tracks.
+Load them manually with the Sonos app, and Alexa will be able to control those services with basic commands, such as pausing and skipping tracks.
 I used Tidal, Spotify and Amazon music, and the Sonos One responded flawlessly.